I swear this totally constitutes as a breakfast item.

 - 1 can of full fat coconut milk, chilled in the fridge overnight

-- 2 tbsp palm/coconut sugar, ground in coffee grinder
+- 2 tablespoon palm/coconut sugar, ground in coffee grinder

 - 1 chilled glass bowl

 Pierce the bottom of the chilled can of coconut milk to drain out the liquid portion of milk.
 Then, open the top of the can and drop the solid milk and vanilla extract into the chilled glass bowl.
 Beat with hand mixer for 15 seconds before adding powdered coconut sugar and blending for another 15 seconds.
 Place back in fridge until ready to use.

 Slice biscuits in half crosswise.
 Divide the strawberries evenly over the 4 biscuit bottoms.
 Top each with 1 tablespoon of the whipped cream, cap with biscuit tops and finish with a dollop of whipped cream.
 Sprinkle with cinnamon and serve!